bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 => ["Ray", "Egon", "Peter", "Winston"]
 ```

+---

+for: alexa readme slides

 `push`: adds an item to the end of the array

+--

 `pop`: removes the last item of the array

+---

+for: alexa readme slides

+layout: false

 Ruby arrays follow the computer science convention LIFO (last in, first out).

+--

 ![](https://upload.wikimedia.org/wikipedia/commons/b/b4/Lifo_stack.png)

+---

+for: alexa readme slides

+layout: true

 # Arrays

+---

+for: alexa readme slides

 There are many ways to remove items from arrays.

+---

+for: alexa readme slides

 ### `.delete`

 If you know the object you want to remove from your array, you can use `delete`:

+--

 ```ruby
 irb > my_array = ['Ray', 'Egon', 'Peter', 'Winston']